-The Regulatory Affairs (RA) department at the NIBR is responsible for providing strategic regulatory guidance to advance a diverse portfolio of compounds through the early phases of clinical research, from first-in-human (FIH) Phase I trials through proof-of-concept (PoC) Phase IIa studies.
-RA Early Development supports programs spanning across Oncology and a wide range of General Medicine disease areas, including Autoimmunity/Transplantation/Inflammation, Cardiovascular & Metabolism, Musculoskeletal, Neuroscience, Ophthalmology, Respiratory, and Tropical Diseases.
-Over the course of the two-year fellowship, the fellow will gain exposure to a multitude of these disease areas, which will help him/her to build a broad, robust foundation as a regulatory professional.
+The Regulatory Affairs (RA) department at NIBR is responsible for providing global strategic regulatory guidance to advance a diverse portfolio of compounds through the early phases of clinical research from first-in-human (FIH) Phase I trials through proof-of-concept (PoC) Phase IIa studies.
+RA Early Development supports programs across Oncology, Hematology and a wide range of General Medicine disease areas, including Autoimmunity/Transplantation/Inflammation, Cardiovascular & Metabolism, Musculoskeletal, Neuroscience, Respiratory, and Tropical Diseases.
+Over the course of the two-year fellowship, the fellow will gain exposure to and assist in developing the global regulatory strategy for programs in a multitude of these disease areas which will lay the foundation to perform as a strong regulatory professional.

 Our fellow will learn to:

-Support major regulatory submissions to enable conduct of FIH and PoC clinical studies, including Investigational New Drug applications (INDs) and Clinical Trial Applications (CTAs).
+Support major global regulatory submissions to enable the conduct of FIH and PoC clinical studies, including Investigational New Drug applications (INDs) and Clinical Trial Application (CTAs)

-Outline early- and late-stage development regulatory strategy for projects (small molecules, biologics, cell and gene therapies) based on alignment and input from cross-functional drug development teams as well as interpretation of relevant health authority guidance documents and regulatory precedent.
+Outline early- and late-stage development regulatory strategy for projects (small molecules, biologics, and gene therapies) based on alignment and input from cross-functional drug development teams as well as interpretation of relevant health authority guidance documents and regulatory precedent

-Support preparatory activities for meetings with global health authorities including pre-IND and scientific advice meetings.
+Support and lead preparatory activities for meetings with global health authorities including pre-IND, pre-submission, and scientific advice meetings

-Work with teams to prepare regulatory maintenance submissions, including IND Annual Reports, Development Safety Update Reports (DSURs), and protocol and information amendments.
+Work with teams to prepare global regulatory maintenance submissions including IND Annual Reports, Development Safety Update Reports (DSURs), as well as protocol and information amendments

-Utilize the procedures, systems, and databases that comply with requirements for electronic record-keeping.
+Utilize the procedures, systems, and databases to comply with requirements for electronic record-keeping

-To be considered for an interview at Midyear, please register for both ASHP Midyear and PPS and then complete a fellowship application on the MCPHS Fluid Review application portal.
-Visit https://mcphs.fluidreview.com/
+To be considered for an interview, please complete a fellowship application on the MCPHS SMApply application portal.
+Visit https://mcphs.smapply.io/

 Please DO NOT request an interview within PPS.
-Our recruitment teams will contact qualified candidates via PPS to schedule interviews.
+Our recruitment teams will contact qualified candidates via email to schedule interviews.

-Applicants must upload the following application materials to the online portal due by December 2, 2019:
+The MCPHS application portal will open up on October 3, 2022.
+Applicants must upload the following application materials to the online portal by November 11, 2022: